panta82/node_argument_parsers/article.md

 This library doesn't have native help output, but comes with a companion library that handles that part: [command-line-usage](https://github.com/75lb/command-line-usage).
 I will treat them as one library.

 The API style is configuration based, and very hands-on.
-Out of all the tested libraries, this one most of all feels like a *library*.
-It doesn't try hold your hand, and expect you to pitch in in order to make advanced functionality possible.
+Out of all the tested libraries, this one feels the most like a *library*.
+It doesn't try to do anything overly "magical", and expect you to pitch in in order to make advanced functionality possible.

 For example, wile CLA does support commands, it will not do any nested argument processing on its own.
 In my implementation, I use the `partial` switch to stop parsing after command is detected, then parse again with the command-specific options.
 Much more code is needed than doing similar thing in other arg parsers, but there is more flexibility too.